Solavei: Leadership

-Some of Solavei’s financial backers included Jonathan Miller of News Corp and David Limp of Amazon.com.
+Some of Solavei's financial backers included Jonathan Miller of News Corp and David Limp of Amazon.com.

 Marketing model

 Solavei paid its customers for referrals.
 At its simplest, users earned $5 per month for every customer that they signed up for mobile service.
 The income generated was deposited on the Solavei Visa PayCard, which could be used wherever Visa is accepted.
-Solavei Visa PayCard also allowed members to gain access to Solavei Marketplace that was launched on October, 2013, which featured cash-back discounts for a variety of retailers.
+Solavei Visa PayCard also allowed members to gain access to Solavei Marketplace that was launched in October 2013, which featured cash-back discounts for a variety of retailers.

 The company used its advertising and sponsorship funds to compensate its members to build distribution networks.
 Through sharing on social media outlets, grassroots campaigns on YouTube, and regional events, Solavei had developed a business model that relied on customer-to-customer interaction.